moneroexamples/access-blockchain-in-cpp/README.md

 ```

 ## Monero static libraries
-When the compilation finishes, bunch of static monero libraries
+When the compilation finishes, bunch of static Monero libraries
 should be generated.
 We will need to link against.

 They will be spread around different subfolders of the `./build/` folder.